unknownhad/Himanshu-Home/content/posts/29-11-2025-how-i-found-europa-eu-compromise.md

    - `openapi-dev.ema.europa.eu` was reachable publicly when it probably shouldn’t have been.

 2. **Attackers found a way to inject or modify SEO-relevant content**
-   - This might have been a stored XSS, misconfigured template, or some CMS/plugin endpoint.
+   - This might have been a stored XSS, misconfigured template or some CMS/plugin endpoint.
    - The goal was not to deface the site, but to hijack search engine results.

 3. **They rotated keywords based on trending topics**